Dr David McQueen

 The media have made much of two poor media performances by Natalie Bennett.
 Her ‘brain fade’ on LBC radio, in particular, stood out and dogged her ability to shape the agenda positively

-However, while the Green vote on May 7th was the highest ever at over 1.1 million – a on 2010 – the party still only polled enough to win one MP, with just 3.8% of the national vote.
+However, while the Green vote on May 7th was the highest ever at over 1.1 million – a fourfold increase on 2010 – the party still only polled enough to win one MP, with just 3.8% of the national vote.
 Indeed there was relief when Caroline Lucas held her seat (with a hugely improved majority) in Brighton Pavilion.
 While all the polls were over-optimistic about anti-Tory parties’ levels of support(a trend which pollsters seem unable to learn from), Greens will be wondering what happened to the promise of an electoral breakthrough.

 The media have made much of two poor media performances by Natalie Bennett.
-Her ‘’ on LBC radio, in particular, stood out and dogged her ability to shape the agenda positively. had identified a decline in support by March after these interviews and many Green supporters no doubt mourned the lack of a more seasoned and charismatic party leader, such as Caroline Lucas who stood aside in 2012.
+Her ‘brain fade’ on LBC radio, in particular, stood out and dogged her ability to shape the agenda positively.
+YouGov polling had identified a decline in support by March after these interviews and many Green supporters no doubt mourned the lack of a more seasoned and charismatic party leader, such as Caroline Lucas who stood aside in 2012.
 However, Lucas had been modest enough to know she could not take on the task of holding on to her Brighton seat, whilst leading a membership drive that involved touring the country and constant media attention.
 Indeed, the Green Party has been grateful to former Guardian Weekly editor Bennett for the Party’s leftward turn towards clearly articulated social justice and anti-austerity positions which sucked support from disaffected Liberalsand Labour supporters.
 Bennett showed that the Greens were not just about the environment, a perception that had been widely prevalent, especially amongst young voters.
-In fact, Bennett’s conscious strategy to challenge this led some scientists to in the final weeks of the campaign for not saying enough about climate change.
+In fact, Bennett’s conscious strategy to challenge this led some scientists to hit out at the Greens in the final weeks of the campaign for not saying enough about climate change.

 The Greens will learn from the election campaign, especially around the need to prepare for tough media interviews.
 They now have more natural allies with the SNP and Plaid Cymru in the Commons and may help to form a stronger, more vocal anti-austerity block.
 They clearly stand to benefit from any further drift to the right by Labour and by the collapse of the Liberal Democrats, and may be able to inflict more serious damage to both Parties at the next election.